Introduction to Azure IoT with Fsharp

 the templates prompting for input data.

 Give the function a name.
-In the text box for Event Hub name
+In the text box for Event Hub name, enter the

 we’ll enter the connection string for the Event Hub interface of the IoT Hub.